Shinzuu/QuickXS/README.md

 # QuickPDF
-site that allows quick access to pdf from public links
+site that allows quick access to pdf from public links + upcoming exams